seek-oss/logger/docs/eeeoh.md

 } as const;
 ```

-You could also share configuration options between loggers:
+You can also share configuration options between loggers:

 ```typescript
 const optionsForService = (service: string) =>